Uesugi-jinja Shrine 上杉神社 稽照殿

 A shrine honoring one of Japan's bravest warriors, who became a chief general at just 16

-Resting amid a beautiful garden, Uesugi Shrine is dedicated to the powerful warrior Uesugi Kenshin, featuring a treasure house filled with original artifacts and exhibits.
+Resting amid a beautiful garden, Uesugi-jinja Shrine is dedicated to the powerful warrior Uesugi Kenshin, featuring a treasure house filled with original artifacts and exhibits.

 Uesugi Kenshin was considered a war god

 Uesugi Kenshin appears in many series, games, and anime

 How to Get There

 You can get to the shrine by bus and taxi.